 Movement and Physical Education

 The overall physical health of our student body is addressed by means of a regular exercise program (led by our movement specialists) and our organic garden.
 Cooperation versus competition is emphasized in these activities.
-In the higher grades, an integrated History/Social Studies curriculum trains and prepares students for the annual Pentathlon and Medieval games, which include discus and javelin throwing and archery.
+In the higher grades, an integrated History/Social Studies curriculum trains and prepares students for the annual multi-school Pentathlon and Medieval Games, which include discus and javelin throwing and archery.